-9. Future Agenda Items
+9. Future Agenda Items - •

-Future agenda items shall be designated by the Mayor.
-In addition, a motion and a second from any two Councilpersons shall be sufficient to add an agenda item for a future meeting.

-Staff and counsel shall have prior consent of the Mayor to add an agenda item for a future meeting.

-10. Executive Session - Time:

-As authorized by Section 551.071 (2) of the Texas Government Code, this meeting may be convened into closed Executive Session for the purpose of seeking confidential legal advice from the City Attorney on any agenda item listed herein.
+from any two Councilp hall be designated by the Mayor.
+In add ersons shall be sufficient to add an age have prior consent of the Mayor to ad nda item for a future meeting. meeting. nave prior consent of the Mayor to ad- u an agenaa nem jor a juure 10.
+Executive Session - T As authorized by Sec ime: tion 551.071 (2) of the Texas Govern nment Code, this meeting may be convened into closed the City Attorney on a Executive Session for the purpose of see ny agenda item listed herein. eking confidential legal advice from